nshvd/dataProviders/README.md

 **TODO:**
 `Test all functionalities based on the requirements below.
- Manually test each requirement in Postman, validate API Responses and records in Database.
+ Manually test each requirement in Postman, validate API Responses and records in Database(food_delivery_db1 schema) `
-`
 ---